Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Examples of timed metadata are ID3 tags
   [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASH emsg
   messages defined in section 5.10.3.3 of [[!MPEGDASH]].
   In addition, any other metadata can be signalled in an EventMessageBox emsg, by providing a schemeIdUri to identify the scheme, and the metadata embedded as samples in mdat.

   Table 4 provides some example urn schemes to be signalled Table 5 illustrates an example of a SCTE-35 marker stored
-  in a DASH emsg, that is in turn stored as a metadata sample.
+  in a DASH EventMessageBox, that is in turn stored as a metadata sample.

   The presented approach enables ingest of
   timed metadata from different sources,